Josiah-tan/DRCsimulator_test/README.md

 ### Method 2 (terminal):

-- Add "processing-java" to PATH environment variables
+- Add the directory that contains "processing-java" to PATH environment variables

 - Try "processing-java --sketch=%CD% --run" or  "processing-java --sketch=$PWD --run" depending in which OS u have